 Heterogeneous Links.
-Heterogeneous links have been shown to cause problems in rate adaptation in the following contexts: 1) a weaker (i.e., more distant) transmitter consumes a majority of the airtime and causes the stronger transmitter to have reduced rate [16]; and 2) a hidden terminal scenario where loss-triggered protocols misinterpret collision-based losses as channel-state-based losses, erroneously reducing the selected rate.
-Within the latter context a dynamic enabling of the RTS mechanism has been shown to mitigate the misinterpretation of the cause of loss [6].
-However, within such a hidden terminal scenario, only homogeneous competing links have been explored which, within the context of a deployed wireless network, is not the norm [15].
+Heterogeneous links have been shown to cause problems in rate adaptation in the following contexts: (i) a weaker (i.e., more distant) transmitter consumes a majority of the air-time and causes the stronger transmitter to have reduced rate [8], and (ii) a hidden terminal scenario where loss-triggered protocols misinterpret collision-based losses as channel-state-based losses, erroneously reducing the selected rate.
+Within the latter context a dynamic enabling of the RTS mechanism has been shown to mitigate the misinterpretation of the cause of loss [18].
+However, within such a hidden terminal scenario, only homogeneous competing links have been explored which, within the context of a deployed wireless network, is not the norm [5].
 Therefore, we evaluate how accurate the rate adaptation mechanisms are with heterogeneous forwarding links within a hidden terminal scenario.
-Recent promising work on distinction of loss types at the physical layer [23], [24] has been leveraged to aide the performance of loss-based rate adaptation [25], yet the USRP platform currently used for the experiments precludes real-time evaluation at commercial time scales.

 Moreover, with extreme heterogeneity in forwarding links, physical layer capture occurs, causing the MAC of the weaker transmitter to be subject to the performance of the physical layer.
-Since capture has been shown to occur with negligible differences in link quality [26], the effect is common within deployed networks [15], and it is necessary to consider the capture effect on rate adaptation accuracy, which we are the first to explore.
-For further discussion of the rate adaptation issues with heterogeneous links, refer to Section IV.
+Since capture has been shown to occur with negligible differences in link quality [14], the effect is common within deployed networks [5] and it is necessary to consider the capture effect on rate adaptation accuracy which we are the first to explore.
+For further discussion of the rate adaptation issues with heterogeneous links refer to Section 4.

 Residential Urban and Downtown.
-[18] concluded that while there was some correlation with link performance and SNR, multipath was the dominant effect in the MIT Roofnet network.
-Other mesh network studies have shown the correlation between SNR and link performance to be high [17].
+Reference [3] concluded that while there was some correlation with link performance and SNR, multipath was the dominant effect in the MIT Roofnet network.
+Other mesh network studies have shown the correlation between SNR and link performance to be high [6].
 We show that while the effect of multipath is severe in the downtown scenario, it is far less severe in the residential urban scenario.
-Furthermore, we find that the assumption of coherence time being much greater than the packet period [8] does not hold even in static topologies in downtown scenarios due to effects such as the mobility of scatterers.
+Further, we find that the assumption of coherence time being much greater than the packet period made in [17] does not hold even in static topologies within downtown scenarios due to effects such as the mobility of scatterers.

-VII.
-CONCLUSION
+7. CONCLUSION

-In this work, we developed a custom cross-layer rate adaptation framework that has high levels of interaction and observability between MAC and PHY layers.
-We are the first to implement SNR-based rate adaptation at MAC time scales comparable to commercial systems and evaluate protocol accuracy compared to optimal rate selection on a packet-by-packet basis.
+In this work, we developed a custom cross-layer rate adaptation framework which has high levels of interaction and observability between MAC and PHY layers.
+We are the first to implement SNR-based rate adaptation at MAC timescales comparable to commercial systems and evaluate protocol accuracy compared to optimal rate selection on a packetby-packet basis.
 Using this cross-layer implementation, we found that loss-triggered mechanisms underselect in the presence of fast-fading and interference and are unable to track channel changes in mobile environments.
-Furthermore, we found that in situ training of SNR-triggered protocols to overcome their coherence time sensitivity allows significant throughput gains.
-We show that even in static topologies, in practical outdoor environments, coherence time training is necessary.
+Further, we found that in-situ training of SNR-triggered protocols to overcome their coherence time sensitivity allows significant throughput gains.
+We show that even in static topologies in practical outdoor environments, coherence time training is necessary.
 Finally, we show that a mechanism designed to equally share throughput in the hidden terminal scenario has a severe imbalance in throughput sharing with only slight heterogeneity in average link quality of competing transmitters.
-In future work, we will consider a MIMO dimension to the robustness versus throughput tradeoff as emerging systems such as IEEE 802.11n have tens of data rates to consider.